17 Best Teacher-Student Relationship Movies of All Time

 2. Election (1999)

 Alexander Payne’s ‘Election,’ starring Reese Witherspoon and Matthew Broderick, is a political satire in a lot of ways, a dark comedy in others, and somewhere down the middle, becomes an amalgamation of the two concepts.
-Its base is the school elections, wherein volunteers and their friends trash talk like they normally do, with natural flair taking center stage as the main focus slowly converges to a high school teacher’s personal life.
-The elections have caused a lot of problems for her, not to mention the bonding with a certain student that one would call “a little too close” only making things worse.
+Its base is the school elections, wherein volunteers and their friends trash talk, with natural flair taking center stage as the primary focus slowly converges to a high school teacher’s personal life.
+The elections have caused a lot of problems for her, not to mention the bonding with a particular student that one would call “a little too close,” only making things worse.
 The film is a dark comedy that ultimately doesn’t take itself seriously, and Payne’s trademarks make this one a must-watch.
 You can stream it here.

 1. The Piano Teacher (2001)